Perreault History, Family Crest & Coats of Arms

 The history of the Perreault name began during the Middle Ages in a region known as Brittany.
-The French name is derived from the popular French personal name Pierre, which comes from the ancient name Petros, or Peter, meaning rock.
+The French name is derived from the popular French personal name Pierre, which comes from the ancient name Petros, or Peter, meaning "rock".

 French surnames were subject to numerous spelling alterations depending on the region and time it was used.
 The early development of the French language relied heavily on borrowing elements and grammar from other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Perreault is distinguished by a number of regional variations.
 The many spelling variations of the name include Perot, Perrot, Perrotte, Perreault, Perault, Perrault, de Perrot, De Perrot, De Perot, De Perault, De Perrault, Perrott, Perrau, Perraut, Perroud, Peroud, Perraud, Perrauld, Perauld, Peraud, Perroux, Peroux and many more.

-Another 233 words (17 lines of text) are included under the topic Early Perreault Notables in all our PDF Extended History products and printed products wherever possible.
+Another 62 words (4 lines of text) are included under the topic Early Perreault Notables in all our PDF Extended History products and printed products wherever possible.

 French settlers came early to North American, following in the wake of the explorers, and creating New France.
 Quebec City, founded in 1608 by Samuel de Champlain is said to have been the first American site founded as a permanent settlement, rather than as just a commercial outpost.
 But emigration was slow, in 1643, 109 years after the first landings by Cartier, there were only about 300 French people in Quebec, and by 1663, when the region was officially made The Royal Colony of New France, by Louis XIV, there still only around 500 settlers.
 Over 2,000 would arrive during the next decade.
 Early marriage was desperately encouraged amongst the immigrants.
 Youths of 18 took fourteen-year-old girls for their wives.
 The fur trade was developed and attracted immigrants, both noble and commoner from France.
 By 1675, there were around 7000 French in the colony, and by that same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 Despite the loss of the Colony to England, the French people flourished in Lower Canada.
 Among settlers to North America of the Perreault surname were Pierre Perrault who arrived in Quebec from Angoumois on the west coast of France in 1730; Nicolas(1660) and Pierre(1763) arrived in Quebec from Bourgogne.